-The WSE Manufacturing student machine shop is located in the basement of the Wyman Park Building, and is open to students, faculty, and staff across the Johns Hopkins University.
-To be allowed to work in the student machine shop, an orientation regarding shop safety, shop rules, and equipment operations is required.
+The WSE Manufacturing facilities and student machine shop is located in the basement of the Wyman Park Building, and is open to students, faculty, and staff across the Johns Hopkins University.
+To work in the student machine shop, an orientation regarding shop safety, shop rules, and equipment operations is required.